mike590/Polly/readme.txt

   3. Searches through other words for exact matches.
   Less durable, but requires no mapping.
 May need to use as placeholder if manual rhyme mapping doesn't come out well.
 Explore how to use original master rhyme map (as opposed to stress free rhyme map) to include stresses in the codification.
+NOTE: Upon checking rhymes, this is extremely important.